-How to Turn Activated Users into Power Users and Boost Retention with In-app Training
+How In-App Training Turns Activated Users into Power Users

 So, your users signed up, they’ve logged in, and gone through your initial onboarding flows.
 You managed to show them the value of your tool (get them to that ‘aha moment’).
 Now they’re activated.
 Good work.
 But there’s still a lot more to be done if you want to retain them.